Learn Korean with Mr. Sunshine: 5 Romantic Korean Phrases You Can Actually Use Today

 | 같이 | Together | Essential for invitations |

-2. “Is love harder than shooting a gun?” — Comparison Mastery
+2. "Is love hard than firing a gun?" — Comparison Mastery

 [Historical Version]